bleech/flynt-docs/content/tutorials/creating-component/adding-styles-scripts.md

 window.customElements.define('flynt-block-quote', BlockQuote, {extends: 'div'})
 ```

 To load this script into the front end, you must ensure you have enqueued the assets for this component, [as shown above](/tutorials/creating-component/adding-styles-scripts/#enqueuing-your-assets).
-Flynt will then look for `Components/BlockQuote/script.js` and enqueue the file if found.
+Flynt will then look for `Components/BlockQuote/script.js` and enqueue the file if it's found.

 That's it - refresh the front end and check your console!
+You have now completed your first basic component.

 <div class="alert alert-steps">
   <h2>Tutorial Complete!</h2>

-  <p>That's it!
-You've created a basic component with a view template, dynamic fields, styles, and scripts.</p>
+  <p>Congratulations on creating your first basic component with a view template, dynamic fields, styles, and scripts.</p>

   <h3>Next Steps</h3>